binary-butterfly/formifly/README.md

 When constructing the `ObjectValidator`, ensure that you never set `dropEmpty` and `emptyToNull` to `true` at the same time, since these fields are mutually exclusive and attempting to do so will cause an error.

-The ObjectValidator accepts an additional parameter for its `getPropType` function.
-If you pass `true` to the function, instead of returning `PropTypes.shape`, it will return an object that you can directly assign as the `PropTypes` of a component.

 In addition to the regular `validate` function, the ObjectValidator also has a `validateWithoutRecursion` function.
 This function allows you to validate all child fields that are neither Array nor ObjectValidators.
 This can be useful if you only need to validate a subset of a form that is split in multiple steps, with those steps being sub fields of each other.

-Note that a non required ObjectValidator field will be treated as required if it has any children that are required.
+Note that a non-required ObjectValidator field will be treated as required if it has any children that are required.
 To avoid this behaviour and allow empty objects, you may use the `notRequired` method.

 Example: